looSeeCan/surface_pro3/README.md

     5ghz
      confirmed that there is a 5ghz connection. trying to connect to it atm.
 I might have to go to the floor in the morning and try to make a connection.

+  Next day:
+    I noticed that there were two devices with the host name wip34, though they had different ips.
+Alieviated that and made sure the right one was connected to the truck

+    Setting up 4 more devices and I noticed that the netplan file is the same netplan file being cloned over.
+I need to rm the file and connect via NetworkManager so each devices netplan file is unique.

+  Next day -friday-
+    turr16 had an issue. first time that that device had any issue.
+I did very minimal adjustments to the turr and they have been working fine.
+I think it's because they are static. updating the master device here:
  -->